digitalEICH/Frontend-Challenge/README.md

 ### 📊 Dashboard
 #### Products Page:
-- Display a table of products with the following columns of the API docs:
+- Display a table of products with the following columns of the API docs -> must show data on the **server side**:
 - Actions (**Edit, Delete, View Details**)
-- Add **search functionality** by product name.
+- Add **search functionality** by product name -> show all searches and filter on **URL Search Params** -> search must be with API, not local.
 - Add **hover effects** and interactive elements to make the table engaging.

 ### ➕ Add Product:
 - A button to open a modal for adding a new product.
 - The form should include fields in API docs:
-- Validate the form inputs before submission.
+- Validate the form inputs before submission with zod schemas.

 ### ✏️ Edit Product:
 - Clicking the **Edit** button should open a modal with the product details pre-filled.